 Boost immunity

-Changes in your body when you're sick can cause cravings for foods high in carbohydrates.
+Changes in your body when you're sick can cause cravings for foods high in sugar and starch.

-When disease attacks the body, the immune system will start to be activated to eliminate the pathogen.
+When a disease attacks the body, the immune system will start to be activated to eliminate the pathogen.
 Therefore, to function well, the immune system needs more energy.
-This phenomenon will often lead to an increase in the body's metabolism, pushing up the demand for energy and nutrient absorption.
+This phenomenon will often lead to an increase in the body's metabolism, pushing up the need for energy and nutrient absorption.

-Foods containing sugar and starch are a source of food that provide quick and abundant energy.
-However, if you eat too much sugar, beyond the necessary level, it will easily cause inflammation in the body, thereby hindering the recovery process.
+Foods containing sugar and starch are a source of food that provides quick and abundant energy.
+However, if you eat too much sugar, exceeding the necessary level, it will easily cause inflammation in the body, thereby hindering the recovery process.

 Due to stress response

-Being sick puts stress on your body.
-Stress increases the hormones adrenaline and cortisol and mobilizes your body's energy to deal with the stressful situation.
+Being sick puts stress on the body.
+Stress increases adrenaline and cortisol hormones and mobilizes the body's energy to cope with the stressful situation.

 Therefore, prolonged stress will disrupt the body's energy balance, causing nutritional deficiencies and stimulating appetite.
 As a result, the body will crave foods that are high in energy such as starch and sugar.